George-Emmanuel Lazaridis - piano

-Born in Greece and now aged 28, George-Emmanuel Lazaridis has already embarked on a flourishing international career.
+Born in Greece, George-Emmanuel Lazaridis has already embarked on a flourishing international career.
 Since his early teens he has been performing in prestigious venues such as the Royal Albert Hall, Le Corum Montpellier, the Vienna Konzerthaus, the Acropolis, the Athens concert Hall and played with leading orchestras including the Hamburg Philharmonic, the Royal Philharmonic, the Strasbourg Philharmonic and the Warsaw Symphony.

 Mentored by Yonty Solomon (RCM), he has performed under the direction of such distinguished luminaries as Sir Neville Marriner, Ingo Metzmacher, Theodor Guschlbauer and Michel Tabachnik among others and has collaborated with renowned ensembles and artists including the Medici Quartet, the Isaye Quartet, the Vienna Octet, the BT Scottish Ensemble, Leonidas Kavakos and Michael Tilson Thomas.
 He has also appeared at Harrogate, Athens and Montpellier international festivals and for the Springboard Concerts Trust at the Wallace Collection in London.